 - Shade.
 Chickens love the shade, so a coop and run should include shady spots.

-Should You Reuse, Build or Buy?
+Should You Reuse, Build, or Buy?

 Do you have a doghouse or shed that can be repurposed into a coop?
 Don't build a new structure if you don't have to.
-If you're not a builder, you can search craigslist or other classifieds for potential coop buildings small enough to be moved to your property.
-A new coat of paint, some ventilation put in (cut holes and cover with chicken wire or install windows), and some nest boxes and roosts—you're quickly in business.
+If you're not a builder, you can search Craigslist or other online sources for potential coop structures that are small enough to be moved to your property.
+Adding a new coat of paint, adding some windows or ventilation holes covered with chicken wire, and installing some nest boxes and roosts—you're quickly in business.

 If you can't find an already-built structure to repurpose, consider whether you want to build a coop yourself or buy one premade.
 For urban homesteaders and hobby farmers with small flocks and aesthetic considerations, buying a premade coop might make sense.
 For small farmers with a few dozen hens, building a coop is probably a more economical choice.